Jess Lee (Malaysian singer): 2011-2013: "Thanks to My Lover"

-On 16 September 2011, Jess Lee released her first solo album "Thanks to My Lover" (感謝愛人).
+On 16 September 2011, Lee released her first solo album "Thanks to My Lover" (感謝愛人).
 The title song "Torture" in the album is interpreted with her high-pitched 16-degree singing voice.
 The MV for this song became the first MV banned by YouTube due to large-scale sex scenes.
 It exceeded 1 million views in a few days and became a topic of discussion.
 It also reached 10 million clicks.

-Jess Lee is very popular in Malaysia.
+Lee is very popular in Malaysia.
 She once won three awards at the 3rd My Astro Supreme Popular Chart Awards Ceremony hosted by Malaysia's well-known radio and television stations (MY and Astro): she won "My Astro" for "Divider" Supreme Golden Melody Award", and also won the "My Astro Supreme Newcomer Award" and "My Astro Supreme Popularity Award".
 In 2012, she was nominated for the "Best Newcomer Award" at the 23rd Golden Melody Awards.
 She sang an adapted version of her famous song "Torture" at the Little Arena (Golden Melody Awards Ceremony) and became an instant hit.
 She was the most popular newcomer nominee for the award that night.
 In the end Although he didn't win any awards, he became a hit among newcomers.
-In the same year, Li Jiawei was successfully shortlisted for the "Newcomer Recommendation Award" of the Malaysian Entertainment Association Awards and successfully won the award (gold award), which is extremely popular.
+In the same year, Lee was successfully shortlisted for the "Newcomer Recommendation Award" of the Malaysian Entertainment Association Awards and successfully won the award (gold award), which is extremely popular.

-In 2013, Li Jiawei went to China to participate in Hunan Television's The X Factor talent show, but it was reported that she withdrew from the competition for some reason.
+In 2013, Lee went to China to participate in Hunan Television's The X Factor talent show, but it was reported that she withdrew from the competition.